 Giving Compass' Take:

-- Hahrie Han, Liz McKenna, and Michelle Oyakawa present their new book, Prisms of the People, wherein they examine social movements that build power for BIPOC communities.
+- Hahrie Han, Liz McKenna, and Michelle Oyakawa present their book, Prisms of the People, which examines social movements that build power for BIPOC communities.

 - Read more about promoting social change effectively.

 What is Giving Compass?

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.